We'll price match any deal. That's the Genie Guarantee

 Wi-Fi boosters (also known as ‘repeaters’ or ‘extenders’) are an affordable way to increase your Wi-Fi signal range, or you can spend a bit more on a whole home mesh Wi-Fi kit.
 Powerline wireless signal adapters can also be used to extend a Wi-Fi signal.

-For more information on how to improve sluggish Wi-Fi, you can check out our guide: 'Tips for slow broadband'.
+For more information on how to improve sluggish Wi-Fi, you can check out our guide: 'How to improve broadband speed'.

 You’ll be able to purchase these yourself online, or you might strike it lucky and find one second-hand on eBay.
 If you’d rather purchase from BT direct, you can head straight to its ‘Whole Home Wi-Fi’ store.